Wired-Square/homeassistant-sma-sw/README.md

 ## Installation

 ### Dependencies

-This integration relies on the library at https://github.com/Wired-Square/sma-query
+This integration relies on the library [here](https://github.com/Wired-Square/sma-query )

 The sma-query library should first be installed into Home Assistants virtual environment.